benbria/d3.chart.bubble-matrix/CONTRIBUTING.md

 [localhost:8000](http://localhost:8000/), play with the example and see your changes along the way.

-The chart itself is written in [LiveScript](http://livescript.net/), pretty similar to CoffeeScript.
+The chart itself is written in [CoffeeScript](http://coffeescript.org/), but is always distributed as JavaScript.
 Sources are `lower-case-dashed.foo`, 4-space indented and try to wrap at 80 columns.